rezer0dai/bananafzz/README.md

 Once i will polish my version, or better to say - write one from scratch, i will put it here too, but i dont promise that will be anytime soon..

 ## why
-- i am putting it on github as tribute i should pay towards open source and other open sourced research i learned from, but it is not intended to be fully fledged fuzzer clone + use; rather you can tinker it with it if you want and contribution to its developement overtime will be appreciated.
+- i am putting it on github as tribute i should pay towards open source and other open sourced research i learned from, but it is not intended to be fully fledged fuzzer clone + use ( except toy branch ); rather you can tinker with it if you want and contribution to its developement overtime will be appreciated.
 I do plan to maintain it.

 - name ~ once you eat 20+ bananas a day, except other goodies, you will think everythink is banana

-- re:syzkaller ~ this work does not aim to be better or replace syzkaller, it simple adds another angle :
+- re:syzkaller ~ this work does not aim to be better, replace syzkaller nor compete, it simple adds another angle :
     + black box, little or no code cov feedback
     + researcher knowledge as main feedback
     + race conditions as main priority ( every object fuzzer has its own thread )